snonux/foo.zone/gemfeed/2010-05-09-the-fype-programming-language.md

 > Published at 2010-05-09T12:48:29+01:00; Updated at 2021-05-05

+Fype is an interpreted programming language created by me for learning and fun.
+The interpreter is written in C. It has been tested on FreeBSD and NetBSD and may also work on other Unix like operating systems such as Linux based ones.
+Besides learning and fun, there is no other use case of why Fype exists as many other programming languages are much faster and more powerful.

+The Fype syntax is straightforward and uses a maximum look ahead of 1 and an effortless top-down parsing mechanism.
+Fype is parsing and interpreting its code simultaneously.
+This means that syntax errors are only detected during program runtime.

+Fype is a recursive acronym and means "Fype is For Your Program Execution" or "Fype is Free Yak Programmed for ELF".
+You could also say, "It's not a hype - it's Fype!".

 ```
       ____                                      _        __
      / / _|_   _ _ __   ___    _   _  ___  __ _| |__    / _|_   _